AlvaroMaceda/curriculum/README.md

 - 🔹 Design an implementation of a tracking system using Amplitude events
 - 🔹 Maintaining and improving a *very legacy* Rails application

+### ❄️ **Full-stack developer**
+📍 *refrigerationacaccessories.com* – Valencia, Spain (remote) *(06/2016 – 06/2017)*

+✅ **Responsibilities and accomplishments:**
+- 🔹 Migrate a raw PHP legacy application (probably programmed by a headless ape) to a new version
+- 🔹 Maintaining the headless ape version while creating the new one
+- 🔹 Deployment and administration of application's servers

 ### 💻 **Cashier Technician**
 📍 *Bankia* – Valencia, Spain *(2012 – 2014)*